wkalt/prosper/README.md

 * install postgres 9.5

+* Create a prosper account for yourself and obtain API credentials (this is free but requires a bank account)

 * copy /dev-resourcces/config.conf.example to /dev-resources/config.conf
+and modify according to your uses

-and change your credentials
+* copy profiles.example.clj to profiles.clj and add your prosper credentials

-* Create a prosper account for yourself and obtain API credentials (this is free but requires a bank account)

-* Create an ini formatted config file like this:

-[database]
-subprotocol = postgresql
-subname = //localhost:5432/prosper
-user = prosper
-password = prosper
-classname = org.postgresql.Driver

-[prosper]
-username = <your prosper login>
-password = <your prosper password>

 * create the database and role specified in your config